 71 Melville Road, Pascoe Vale South

-Popping up in a stretch of Melville Road that's seen better days, Miinot Gelato is worth the detour for some of Melbourne’s best gelato.
+On an unsuspecting stretch of Melville Road, Miinot Gelato is worth the detour for some of the best gelato Melbourne has to offer.
 Husband and wife team, Emma and Gary, are killing it with a small but perfectly formed gelato list that steadfastly avoids pre-mixed bases.
+The ice cream is made by hand and new flavours are invented almost daily.
 They're packed with real fruit goodness, too, like their mouth-watering watermelon.

 Gelato Papa

-Gelato Papa opened seven years back, and both Preston and Fairfield are all the better for it.
-With a range of freshly-made gelato with ingredients all made from scratch in-store, and a range of gelato cakes like the Vegan Bombe Alaska, Gaytime with a mash of caramel and chocolate ganache covered in crumbled malt, or the Raspberry Swirl with milk gelato laced with ribbons of raspberry sauce, Gelato Papa should be on your radar this summer.
+Gelato Papa pays homage to the Sicilian tradition of gelato making.
+It opened eight years back, and both Preston and Fairfield are all the better for it.
+With a range of freshly-made gelato with ingredients all made from scratch in store, you can expect flavours like white chocolate pandan, pineapple Vietnamese mint, and mascarpone fig jam.
+Don’t miss their gelato cakes either, like the Vegan Bombe Alaska or the Gaytime with a mash of caramel and chocolate ganache covered in crumbled malt.

 Gelateria Bico